 Yes, put your phone down and watch your kids.
 All your notifications can wait.
 You could check your email as soon as you’re in the car.
 But for now, your kids need all of your attention.

 When at the beach, recognize a riptide and avoid it.

 I’ve never seen a riptide nor have I’ve been in one.
 But apparently, they are very dangerous spots at the beach and many people drown being dragged by a riptide into deep water.
 If there are lifeguards around, you could ask them where is the safest area for you and your kids before letting them run off into the water.
-Here’s a good video by BBC of how a riptide looks like:
+You can see what a riptide looks like in this youtube video by BBC

 Have young kids or inexperienced swimmers wear life jackets especially in open water